flotiq/flotiq-docs/docs/Flotiq-Mobile-Expo/overview.md

 ### Start your project in 3 simple steps

-Thanks to the [Expo.io](https://expo.dev) ecosystem you can run your application without installing any complex tools like Android SDK, XCode or take care of your JDK version.
+Thanks to the [Expo.io](https://expo.dev) ecosystem, you can run your application without installing any complex tools like Android SDK, XCode, or take care of your JDK version.

-Follow these 3 steps to develop Flotiq based application:
+Follow these three steps to develop Flotiq based application:

 1. Install expo
 ```shell